SEDGE: Structural Extrapolated Data Generation: SEDGE: Structural Extrapolated Data Generation

-Moreover, if the relevant density functions are further assumed to be continuous, then one can construct a set of data points with nonzero Lebesgue measure satisfying the same inequality in \cref{proposition:extrapolation_sample_toy} (or \cref{assumption:exist_sample_toy}), since it will hold throughout an open neighborhood of the point $\tilde{\mathbf{x}}$~\citep{royden2018real}.
+Moreover, if the relevant density functions are further assumed to be continuous, then one can construct a set of data points with nonzero Lebesgue measure satisfying the inequality in Proposition \ref{proposition:extrapolation_sample_toy} (or Assumption \ref{assumption:exist_sample_toy}), since it will hold throughout an open neighborhood of the point $\tilde{\mathbf{x}}$~\citep{royden2018real}.

-\paragraph{Conservative solutions for non-identifiable distributions.} We also propose a way to circumvent the non-identifiability issue with $p(\mathbf{X}\,|\, Z_1=1, Z_2=1)$ described in \cref{proposition:non_identifiability_distribution_toy}.
-Let us assume that $p(S=0\,|\, Z_1=1)$ and $p(S=0)$ are very small, which means that in the original data generating process, the chance of having novel scenarios, which are not contained in the distribution of the given data, is low. \begin{assumption} We have

-\end{assumption} With the assumption above, the novel data distribution $p(\mathbf{X}\,|\, Z_1=1, Z_2=1)$ becomes approximately identifiable, in the sense that it is approximately equal to a distribution constructed from certain distribution components implied by the training data, formally stated below.
-We provide a sketch of the proof below and defer the full proof to \cref{app:proof_proposition_recover_conservative_distribution_toy}. \begin{restatable}{proposition}{PropositionRecoverConservativeDistributionToy} Suppose that \cref{assumption:given_specifications_toy,assumption:conservative_distribution_toy} hold.
-Then, the novel data distribution $p(\mathbf{X} \,|\, Z_1 = 1, Z_2 = 1)$ is approximately identifiable from the given data. \end{restatable} \begin{proofsketch} By \cref{assumption:conservative_distribution_toy}, one can show
+\paragraph{Conservative solutions for non-identifiable distributions.} We also propose a way to circumvent the inherent non-identifiability issue with $p(\mathbf{X}\,|\, Z_1=1, Z_2=1)$ described in Proposition \ref{proposition:non_identifiability_distribution_toy}.
+Let us assume that $p(S=0\,|\, Z_1=1)$ and $p(S=0)$ are very small, which means that in the original data generating process, the chance of having novel scenarios, which are not contained in the distribution of the given data, is low. \begin{assumption} We have $P(S=0 \,|\, Z_i=1)\approx 0$, $i=1,2$, and $P(S=0)\approx 0$. \end{assumption} With the assumption above, the novel data distribution $p(\mathbf{X}\,|\, Z_1=1, Z_2=1)$ becomes approximately identifiable, in the sense that it is approximately equal to a distribution constructed from certain distribution components implied by the training data, formally stated below. \begin{restatable}{proposition}{PropositionRecoverConservativeDistributionToy} Suppose Assumptions \ref{assumption:given_specifications_toy} and \ref{assumption:conservative_distribution_toy} hold.
+Then, the novel data distribution $p(\mathbf{X} \,|\, Z_1 = 1, Z_2 = 1)$ is approximately identifiable from the given data. \end{restatable}